What triggers a sales tax audit?

 - Remitting use tax

 For manufacturers selling directly to retailers, the main challenge is effective management of exemption certificates.
 After all, errors managing exemption certificates are one of the primary issues an auditor looks for.
 Common mistakes include simple things like a missing signature, or incorrect name or address.
 Or, more significantly, filling out the wrong certificate and filing with the wrong state, or using expired certificates.
 On top of that, requirements for sales exemption can vary from state to state.

 Managing taxability rules when selling directly to consumers

 When a manufacturer sells directly to a consumer or end user, the sale is subject to the raft of sales tax rates, rules, and boundaries that apply to any retailer.
 One problematic area is determining the correct tax rate and provisions on the products it sells and complying with nexus, the connection between a seller and a taxing jurisdiction that results in a sales tax obligation.
-This is particularly problematic for multi-state manufacturing operations (more on Nexus on page 5).
+This is particularly problematic for multistate manufacturing operations.

 Every time a manufacturer makes sales into a state in which it does not have a physical presence, it might face additional sales tax responsibilities.
 Lacking a federal mandate, many states have instituted rules broadening definitions of nexus to include remote sellers, such as manufacturers selling into a particular state, even when they don’t have a physical presence within that location.